himiDias/ProgressManager/README.md

 - Controller, grade should be "-" not 0 when when grade not given so graph does not show no grade change

-- Controller should check if weights added up is less than 100
+- Controller should check if weights added up is equal to 100

 - Controller should override typed in grades, if there are child items that contribute to grade